rsousa88/Deployer/README.md

 # Deployer
-XrmToolbox plugin used to managed and deploy dataverse solutions
+XrmToolbox plugin used to manage and deploy dataverse solutions